bitsmithy/cookiecutter-golang-api/{{ cookiecutter.module_name }}/README.md

 ### Makefile

+This project makes use of a Makefile to bootstrap development.
+Simply run `make bootstrap` to get started.

+### Justfile

-This project makes use of a Makefile to run all development and operations related tasks.
-Simply run `make` or `make help` to see the menu of targets that are available.
+This project makes use of a [Justfile](https://just.systems) for all development and operations tasks.
+Simply run `just` or `just --list` to see all available tasks.

 ### Environment Variables